toasterbob/fullstack_photo/README.md

 ### Babel

-Babel was used to transpile the jsx into vanilla Javascript.
+Babel was used to transpile the .jsx into vanilla Javascript.